jkaryo1/CCProject/README.md

   - *last_commits.py*: Python script that clones the specified repository and makes copies of each of the past n commits (including the current one) in separate folders.
 These versions are all uploaded to an aws bucket for testing.
 To run: `python last_commits.py <link_to_repository> <number_of_commits>`
   - *add_remove_bucket*: Bash script that adds all files in a directory to an S3 bucket and then removes everything in the bucket.
 To run:  `./add_remove_bucket`, however, since our bucket is private, other users should get an Access Denied error.
   - *test_sorting.py*: Python script that currently has hard coded values to test the Main Sorting Function repository we want to test.
 This file is a dummy "proof of concept" that should vary when converted to lambda functions.
 To run: `python test_sorting.py`.
+  - *lambdaFunction.py*: Python function that runs on a lambda instance.
+It uses **boto3** to download files from an s3 bucket, tests these files, and uses upload the results to another s3 bucket (see [Checkpoint 2](#Checkpoint-2)).
+We will be posting more detailed instructions for how to deploy this lambda to your own lambda function.

 We will be using the following [repository](https://github.com/LionelEisenberg/CloudComp-Testing/) for to hold the code that we will be using our application on.
 For more specifics please see the README for that repository, but to summarize we have a rather basic python script that sorts an array of intergers and prints